gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 </configuration>
 ```

-To retrieve the assembly qualified name of a type, use the [`Type.AssemblyQualifiedName`](https://docs.microsoft.com/en-us/dotnet/api/system.type.assemblyqualifiedname) property, as demonstrated below.
+To retrieve the assembly qualified name of a type, use the [Type.AssemblyQualifiedName](/dotnet/api/system.type.assemblyqualifiedname) property, as demonstrated in the following code.

 ```cs
 string assemblyQualifiedName = typeof(Fabrikam.CustomType).AssemblyQualifiedName;
 ```

+<a name="etc"></a>

 #### Extending through configuration (.NET Framework 2.0 - 3.5)